Generator-Based Fuzzers with Type-Based Targeted Mutation: Related Work

 Coverage-guided fuzzing (CGF)~\cite{aflsite, aflnet, aflfast, aflgo,tensorfuzz, coverageguidedtracing,aflsmart} is a random testing technique with lightweight instrumentation for coverage computation.
 Using the coverage information, fuzzing tools can then make informed decisions about the choice of interesting input likely to achieve new coverage if mutated.
 CGF revealed many bugs in widely used/tested programs, such as in Clang, OpenSSH, JavaScriptCore, LibreOffice, Python, SQLite, Google closure-compiler, JDK, Mozilla, and BCEL to mention a few~\cite{aflsite, libfuzzertrofies, jqfgithub}.

 However, as CGF lacks information about the input structure, its effectiveness can be negatively affected.
-Grammar-based fuzzers such as CSmith~\cite{CSmith}, jsfunfuzz~\cite{jsfunfuzz}, and Grammarinator~\cite{grammarinator} use a declarative form of the input that defines input\rq s grammar.
+Grammar-based fuzzers such as CSmith~\cite{CSmith}, jsfunfuzz~\cite{jsfunfuzz}, Grammarinator~\cite{grammarinator}, and others~\cite{SemanticsExplorationforBrowserFuzzing,NAUTILUS,EvolutionaryGrammarBasedFuzzing,GramFuzz,Superion} use a declarative form of the input that defines input\rq s grammar.
 Some works used the existence of a test corpus to craft new inputs from existing tests~\cite{Superion,skyfire,langfuzz,die}.
 Most of this work relied on understanding grammers and/or features of existing corpus and then use structural mutation to generate new inputs.

 Generator-based fuzzers (GBF) utilize programmatically defined generators to create structured inputs.
-We view grammar-based fuzzers and generator-based fuzzers as orthogonal techniques, with the latter naturally imposing a language-type structure on the input.
-This structural information can be leveraged during input generation, the primary focus of this paper.
-More recently, Padhye el.~\cite{zest} introduced generator-based fuzzers by extending generator-based testing~\cite{quickcheck} to use random input generators.
+While both grammar-based fuzzers~\cite{SemanticsExplorationforBrowserFuzzing,Generatinghighlystructuredinput,GramFuzz} and generator based fuzzers~\cite{zest,zeugma,BeDivFuzz,RLCheck} are more likely to trigger semantic behavior within the program under test, due to their knowledge of the structure of the input, we view them as alternative techniques to create a structure, semantically correct input.
+However, we observe that the latter naturally imposing language-type structure, which we leverage to focus the generation on likely useful substructures within the input.
+Padhye el.~\cite{zest} introduced generator-based fuzzers by extending generator-based testing~\cite{quickcheck} to use random input generators.
 In our work, we extend Padhye el.\rq s work to enable type-based targeted mutation.